mikra01/nimodpi/README.md

 - [nimterop](https://github.com/nimterop/nimterop)

 ### announcement
 unfortunately nimterop does not compile with the latest nim release (2.x).
-Due to that we decided to switch to [futhark](https://github.com/PMunch/futhark)
+Nimterop seems stale; due to that we decided to switch to [futhark](https://github.com/PMunch/futhark).
+The actual quickfix present is stay at nim version 1.6.

 ### how to install
 clone this project directly or use "nimble install nimodpi".